uswds/uswds/CONTRIBUTING.md

 ### Running locally

-The U.S. Web Design System `uswds` package (the zip download and the files needed to use the Standards on your project) is built primarily with two [Node.js] tools: [Fractal] and [Gulp].
+The U.S. Web Design System `uswds` package (the zip download and the files needed to use the Design System on your project) is built primarily with two [Node.js] tools: [Fractal] and [Gulp].
 Once you've cloned this repository, you'll need to install its dependencies: